 The Current Board is as follows:

-Mr. Cushman, 73, has served as a Director of the Company since April 2003.
+Mr. Cushman, 76, has served as a Director of the Company since April 2003.
 He has been Chairman of Cushman & Wakefield, Inc. since it merged with Cushman Realty Corporation in 2001, which he co-founded in 1978.
 Mr. Cushman also serves as Director and Chief Executive Officer of Cushman Winery Corporation, which is the owner of Zaca Mesa Winery, and which he co-founded in 1972.
 He began his career with Cushman & Wakefield, Inc., a commercial real estate firm, from 1963 to 1978.
-Currently, Mr. Cushman also serves on the boards of D.A.
-Cushman Realty Corporation and iCRETE, LLC.
+Currently, Mr. Cushman also serves on the board of D.A.
+Cushman Realty Corporation.
 Mr. Cushman is a 1963 graduate of Colgate University where he received an Honorary Doctorate in Humane Letters in 2008, and he completed the Advanced Management Program at Harvard University in 1977.

 Ronald S. Beard has been named Chairman of the Board, and presides at regularly scheduled meetings of the non-management Directors held without management present.